GeorgWimmer/EB-Segmentation-Mask2Former/README.md

 # EB-Segmentation-Mask2Former
 Code to train and evaluate the Mask2Former architecture for EB image segmentation for the paper 'AI-based segmentation of wound types caused by Epidermolysis Bullosa'.
 Link to the paper will be following after acceptance.
-Please cite the paper if you use the code.
+Please cite the paper if you use the code in a publication.

 # Needed python packages:
 torch version 2.6.0+cu124, but others versions should work as well <br>